hapijs/hapi/README.md

 The authentication interface is disabled by default and is still experimental.

-The server can be configured to support several different authentication strategies.
-Authentication is configured for the server by setting either adding a single strategy to the _'auth'_ object or by creating an object with different strategies and adding to
+Hapi supports several authentication schemes and can be configured with different authentication strategies that use these schemes.
+Authentication is configured for the server by either assigning a single strategy to the _'auth'_ object or by creating an object with different strategies where the strategy names are the object keys.

 - `scheme` - when using a single authentication strategy set this to the configuration options for that strategy
 - `implementation` - when using a custom scheme set this to the function that will perform authentication.
-Scheme must start with 'ext:'
+Scheme must start with 'ext:' when using a custom implementation.

 When the server supports multiple authentication strategies then you can set strategies on the _'auth'_ object directly where the strategy name is the object key.
-Every strategy object on the _'auth'_ object should have follow the same guidelines as above.
+Every strategy object on the _'auth'_ object should follow the same guidelines as above.

 #### Basic Authentication